All Episodes

 It didn't take, so they'll try something else.

-Uh, they're gonna be calling you names tonight.
+They're going to be calling you names tonight.

 Joe Biden will call you Ultra MAGA.

-They did that uh remember we're uh when they were running against Bush?
+Remember when they were running against Bush?

 Neocon.

-You are you weren't just a conservative.
+You weren't just a conservative.

 You were a neocon.

-Uh Linda had a good point.
+Linda had a good point.

-Uh what word should be used for the drinking game?
+What word should be used for the drinking game?

-I say Joey, because he's always got these stories.
+I say Joey because he's always got these stories.

-My father said Joey.
+My father said, Joey.

-I think the whispering, I think whispering.
+I think the whispering.

 I think I hit the nail on the head.